exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 .. _graphql:

-GRAPHQL
+GraphQL
 -------

-Graphql is a query language for APIs.
+GraphQL is a query language for APIs.
 It provides a way to describe data and operations, so that clients can freely build queries.

-PHP has several packages to implement both the client and the server side of Graphql.
+PHP has several packages to implement both the client and the server side of GraphQL.

 `Documentation <https://graphql.org/>`__